jumogehn/vimrc/README.md

 ## Install Guide

-0. Clone Journeyer's repository in any place. (let's assume you are in your home directory)
+0. Clone Journeyer's repository in any place of your system.
+(Let's assume you do this in your home directory.)

    ```
    $ git clone https://github.com/Journeyer/vimrc.git